keanacobarde/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - ♦️ Convert into an issue.
 - 📝 Informational.
 Discoveries.

+# 📝 INFORMATIONAL ASIDES AND DISCOVERY 📝

 > 📝 I did not know how much went into project planning until now.
 I vastly underestimated it, and even now, I feel like I'm only getting slight exposure to it.

 > 📝 The structure needs to be motivated.
 The order in which I tackle these issues needs to make some sense.
 It's like how the main.js file tells the story of execution.
+What does the user see first?
+What do they need to interact with first?
+I need to use these facts to give my structure motive.

+# ♦️ ISSUE TICKETS NEEDED FOR CREATION ♦️

 > ♦️ Compartmentalization. ♦️ "Your JS file should be comprised of functions, no actions should happen in your code outside of a function except for your initial `startApp()` function".
 You will need an eventListener function, a rednerOnDom function, and organize the rendering of HTML within the main.js file.